-In 2013/14, Council received a total of
+In 2013/14, Council received a total of 84 complaints and 206 compliments.

 Council utilises the feedback and complaints received to drive our continuous improvement process.

 Customer Satisfaction Surveys

 In a further demonstration of the efficiencies of Council's service delivery, the City of Ryde undertook a range of customer satisfaction surveys on external services delivered to the community.
 The results of these surveys are detailed right: